 Oh, I guess that's going to cost us zero, right, Joe?

-It's just a big fat lie on every level.
+It's just a big, fat lie on every level.

-And that is, you know, the Washington Post reported that Mitch McConnell is open to a debt ceiling deal.
+Now, one political issue involving this, and I had mixed reports on this today, and that is, you know, the Washington Post reported that Mitch Mitch McConnell is open to a debt ceiling deal.

-And remember, it when was it September?
+And remember, when was it September?

-He had been saying the Republicans said for four months we will not assist the Democrats in raising the debt ceiling.
+He had been saying, the Republicans said for four months we will not assist the Democrats in raising the debt ceiling.

 If Mitch McConnell caves this time, Mitch McConnell needs to not be the Senate minority leader.

-Now, there is a conflicting report, to be fair, because the Washington Post said one option to avoid the debt default scheduled for Friday, but Janet Yellen says it's the 15th of December is to work out a deal with McConnell in which Republicans refrain from filibustering an increase in the ceiling that Democrats would pass on their own outside the reconciliation process, even if Republicans won't vote for it.
+Now, there is a conflicting report, to be fair, because the Washington Post said one option to avoid the debt default scheduled for Friday, but Janet Yellen says it's the 15th of December, is to work out a deal with McConnell in which Republicans refrain from filibustering and increase in the ceiling that Democrats would pass on their own outside the reconciliation process, even if Republicans won't vote for it.

 But when Punch Bowl News asked McConnell about it, he seemed oddly conciliatory, saying he's discussing it with Chuck Schumer.